Agsiegert/hipaa-crypt/README.md

 [AttrEncrypted](https://github.com/attr-encrypted/attr_encrypted) was found to have a code climate score of [![Code Climate](http://allthebadges.io/attr-encrypted/attr_encrypted/code_climate.png)](http://allthebadges.io/attr-encrypted/attr_encrypted/code_climate) and proved to be a poor implementation of encryption and and overly complex code base. @gerred found that it used all 0s for an initialization vector.
-While it seems that future versions have seemed to address this issue, the overal complexity of the gem has not improved.
+While it seems that future versions have addressed this issue, the overall complexity of the gem has not improved.
 After discussion with architecture and core product we have devised a plan to wholly own the method of encryption.